Children in emergencies and conflicts

-Children in emergencies and conflicts constitutes the effects of situations that pose detrimental risks to the health, safety, and well-being of children.
-There are many different kinds of conflicts and emergencies, for example, violence, armed conflicts, war, natural disasters, etc. Approximately 13 million children are displaced by armed conflicts and violence around the world.
+Conflicts and emergencies around the world pose detrimental risks to the health, safety, and well-being of children.
+There are many different kinds of conflicts and emergencies, for example, violence, armed conflicts, war, and natural disasters.
+Some 13 million children are displaced by armed conflicts and violence around the world.
 Where violent conflicts are the norm, the lives of young children are significantly disrupted and their families have great difficulty in offering the sensitive and consistent care that young children need for their healthy development.
-Studies on the effect of emergencies and conflict on the physical and mental health of children between birth and 8 years old show that where the disaster is natural, the rate of PTSD occurs in anywhere from 3 to 87 per cent of affected children.
-However, rates of PTSD for children living in chronic conflict conditions varies from 15 to 50 per cent as evidenced in the following countries: Iran, Iraq, Israel, Kuwait, Lebanon, Palestine, Rwanda, South Africa, and Sudan.
+One impact is the high rates of PTSD seen in children living with natural disasters or chronic conflict.

 Impact of emergency and conflict experiences

 In sum, emergency and conflict may impact on children's development in the following manner: